Is It Safe for My Baby to Sleep With a Pacifier?

 Yes, scientific research has shown that the use of a pacifier during sleep may offer protection against SIDS.

 Parents are often worried that if they leave a pacifier in their baby’s mouth while he or she is sleeping, it can become a safety hazard and potential choking threat.
 This is a totally normal assumption to make, because common sense would dictate that any object should be removed from a sleeping baby’s mouth.
-However, the ventilation and ergonomic design of Medela Baby pacifiers allows for easy breathing when using.
+However, pacifiers with ventilation and ergonomic design allow for easy breathing when using.

 With this in mind, it’s important to note that you shouldn’t force your newborn or baby to take a pacifier, whether they seem uninterested or they make their refusal known (oftentimes with you finding the pacifier tossed across the room or abandoned somewhere untouched!).
 They may just need some time and patience to get used to the new sensation, so occasionally offer a pacifier to them – but don’t force it if they’re just not into it!
 Every baby has their own unique preferences, and you’ll eventually learn his or hers well.
 Most importantly, be sure to enjoy this time with your little one, mama.